tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Player.meleeArmorPenetration is new, need to hook it up
 - Player.ApplyItemTime has been updated, we might not need as many patches?
 - Integrate new `private void SetItemAnimation(int baseFrames, float multiplier)` method into our usetime hooks.
 Make public.
-- Player.AddBuff parameters changed.
-Will need to adjust docs and maybe inform modders of any behavior changes.
 - What does `Main.item[num].OverrideWith(theItemWeDrop);` do differently than `Main.item[num] = theItemWeDrop;`?
 Do we need to document or adjust how modders interact with Main.item[]?
 - ProjectileLoader.CanUseGrapple can be reworked.
 The vanilla code now consolidates "max hooks" checks, so we should be able to make the logic for most modded grappling hooks easier by supplying those parameters to the hook or using a set.
 - https://github.com/tModLoader/tModLoader/issues/4494 should be easily fixable with the new QuickGrapple code organization